top of page

 The Future of Health

-Over 50 years ago, Linus Pauling, a two-time Nobel Prize winner, declared that 'Optimal nutrition is the medicine of tomorrow.'
-Life Extension embraces this vision, recognizing the profound impact of essential nutrients on our health and longevity.
-By understanding how nutrients fuel our cells and support vital functions, we can take proactive steps towards achieving optimal well-being.
+More than five decades ago, Linus Pauling, a distinguished two-time laureate of the Nobel Prize, asserted that "Optimum nutrition is the medicine of tomorrow."
+Life Extension wholeheartedly adopts this perspective, acknowledging the significant role that essential nutrients play in our health and longevity.
+By comprehending the ways in which nutrients energize our cells and facilitate crucial bodily functions, we can actively pursue measures to attain optimal wellness.

 Optimum-Nutrition-Linus-Pauling.webp